vegaprotocol/specs/protocol/0076-DANO-data-node.md

 ### General Acceptance
 * The DataNode must be able to handle brief network outages and disconnects (<a name="0076-DANO-015" href="#0076-DANO-015">0076-DANO-015</a>)
-* All API functionality currently in the Core node must be available from the DataNode (<a name="0076-DANO-016" href="#0076-DANO-016">0076-DANO-016</a>)
 * The validator node will only accept requests for event bus subscriptions.
-All other API requests will be invalid. (<a name="0076-DANO-017" href="#0076-DANO-017">0076-DANO-017</a>)
+All other API requests will be invalid. (<a name="0076-DANO-016" href="#0076-DANO-016">0076-DANO-016</a>)
-* The event bus stream is only available from the stream node and not the validator or DataNode (<a name="0076-DANO-018" href="#0076-DANO-018">0076-DANO-018</a>)
+* The event bus stream is only available from the stream node and not the validator or DataNode (<a name="0076-DANO-017" href="#0076-DANO-017">0076-DANO-017</a>)
-* All information that is emitted from the stream node is processed by the DataNode (no data is lost) (<a name="0076-DANO-019" href="#0076-DANO-019">0076-DANO-019</a>)
+* All information that is emitted from the stream node is processed by the DataNode (no data is lost) (<a name="0076-DANO-018" href="#0076-DANO-018">0076-DANO-018</a>)
-* If a DataNode loses connection to a streaming node if will attempt to reconnect and if the cached data received from the streaming node is enough to continue working it can resume being a DataNode. (<a name="0076-DANO-020" href="#0076-DANO-020">0076-DANO-020</a>)
+* If a DataNode loses connection to a streaming node if will attempt to reconnect and if the cached data received from the streaming node is enough to continue working it can resume being a DataNode. (<a name="0076-DANO-019" href="#0076-DANO-019">0076-DANO-019</a>)
-* If the DataNode loses connection to a streaming node and it is unable to reconnect in time to see all the missing data, it will shutdown. (<a name="0076-DANO-021" href="#0076-DANO-021">0076-DANO-021</a>)
+* If the DataNode loses connection to a streaming node and it is unable to reconnect in time to see all the missing data, it will shutdown. (<a name="0076-DANO-020" href="#0076-DANO-020">0076-DANO-020</a>)
-* A DataNode will be able to detect a frozen streaming node by the lack of block time updates and will shutdown. (<a name="0076-DANO-022" href="#0076-DANO-022">0076-DANO-022</a>)
+* A DataNode will be able to detect a frozen streaming node by the lack of block time updates and will shutdown. (<a name="0076-DANO-021" href="#0076-DANO-021">0076-DANO-021</a>)